Health and Well-being

 Each school regularly updates its school safety plan, and each faculty member is thoroughly trained on how to keep children safe and calm during unusual events such as electrical storms, earthquakes, or power outages.
 In any emergency situation, we first take care of the children to ensure their safety and then contact family members to inform them of the situation, using a variety of methods such as school messenger, email, or telephone.
 More information is available in the updated Parent Handbook and on your school's website.

-The Sunnyvale School District is committed to providing our students access to cutting edge instructional technology tools.
+The Sunnyvale School District is committed to providing our students access to cutting-edge instructional technology tools.
 The use of technology for the purpose of instruction provides our students with learning opportunities that extend well beyond the walls of the classroom.
-For students, use of technology in the classroom is for educational purposes, such as accessing curriculum-related information, sharing resources, and promoting innovation in learning.
+For students, the use of technology in the classroom is for educational purposes, such as accessing curriculum-related information, sharing resources, and promoting innovation in learning.
 Learning how to use technology is a vital part of creating exemplary learners with the skills to succeed in the 21st century.
 Please see our complete technology policy below.
 No personal or unauthorized use of district technology tools or services is permitted.

 Partnering for Safety